WeeboVoid/Task_5_Cyber_Afaaq/README.md

 ## Usage
 1. **Program 1**:
    - Run the program.
-   - Generate RSA keys by selecting the key length and public exponent.
+   - Generate RSA keys by selecting the key length.
    - Encrypt data by entering the plaintext, passphrase, and selecting the RSA public key file.

 2. **Program 2**:
    - Run the program.
    - Decrypt data by entering the passphrase, selecting the RSA private key file, encrypted AES key file, IV file, and encrypted data file.

-## Important Details
+## Important Notes
+- I have used ChatGPT to implement most of the GUI elements and modified it after.
 - The passphrase is used to derive the AES key using PBKDF2HMAC with a constant salt.
 - The AES key is encrypted using the RSA public key and stored separately.
 - The IV used for AES encryption is stored separately.